VennDev/VOreSpawner/README.md

 - This is improved upgrade from an old project of mine.
 [Here](https://github.com/VennDev/OreSpawner)
 - Giving your server exciting gameplay comes from placing ores spawn machines or so to speak, custom block types at your disposal.

-# How to install it ?
-- You should install LibVapmPMMP here: [LibVapmPMMP](https://poggit.pmmp.io/ci/VennDev/LibVapmPMMP/LibVapmPMMP)

 # Commands
 ```
 /vorespawner or /vos - give <player> <type> <level> <amount>